How to Reopen a Closed Posting Period in SAP MM

 Reopening a closed posting period in SAP MM isn't something to take lightly.
 Done right, it can save your month-end process.
 Done wrong, it can create a valuation nightmare.
 Stick to MMRV whenever you can, and treat MMPI as a last resort after careful review of OSS Note 487381.

-Here’s my advice: slow down, align with your finance colleagues, and document everything.
+Slow down, align with your finance colleagues, and document everything.
 In the world of SAP, a little caution goes a long way.